 Approvals.
 The Companies Law provides that a transaction with an office holder or a transaction in which an office holder has a personal interest requires board approval, unless the transaction is an extraordinary transaction or the articles of association provide otherwise.
 Our articles of association do not provide otherwise.
 The transaction may be approved only if it is in our best interest.
 If the transaction is an extraordinary transaction, then the approvals of the company's audit committee and the board of directors are required.
-If the transaction concerns exculpation, indemnification, insurance or compensation of an office holder, then the approvals of the company's compensation committee and the board of directors are required, except if the compensation arrangement is an immaterial amendment to an existing compensation arrangement of an officer who is not a director, in which case the approval of the compensation committee is sufficient.
+If the transaction concerns exculpation, indemnification, insurance or compensation of an office holder, then the approvals of the company's compensation arrangement is an immaterial amendment to an existing compensation arrangement of an officer who is not a director, in which case the approval of the compensation committee is sufficient.
 Exculpation, indemnification, insurance or compensation of a director or the Chief Executive Officer also requires shareholder approval.